NISYSLAB/Emory-BMI-GSoC/README.md

 ***
 # **[2] Title: Open-Source Framework for Advanced EEG Data Analysis Using Pre-trained Foundation Models**

-Mentor(s): Mahmoud Zeydabadinezhad (mzeydab -at- emory.edu) and Babak Mahmoudi, PhD
+Mentor(s): Babak Mahmoudi, PhD and Mahmoud Zeydabadinezhad, PhD (mzeydab -at- emory.edu)

 ## **Overview:**
 * A foundation model refers to a large-scale model that is pre-trained on extensive, often unlabeled data, capturing a broad understanding of that data.
 Recent studies have indicated that foundation models could potentially offer enhanced robustness and versatility in the analysis of complex patterns within Electroencephalography (EEG) data.
 This is particularly relevant in scenarios where EEG data for specific downstream tasks is limited in quantity.
 This project aims to create an open-source foundation model for EEG data analysis.
 It will involve developing algorithms for EEG signal processing, automatic feature extraction, and implementing deep learning-based algorithms for pre-training a foundation model on publicly available EEG datasets.